visheshd/visheshd.github.io/_posts/2016-09-24-lessons-for-startups-yahoo-data-breach.md

 ---
 layout: post
 title: Lessons from the Yahoo data breach for startups
-excerpt: "Wishful thinking in the programming practice where a program extracts all complexities.
+excerpt: "Data breaches are real, they have happened to companies with  dedicated security experts trying to prevent it from happening.
+Sometime in the future, this could very well happen to you as a startup."
 type: post
 published: true
 comments: true